-Lost & Found is located at the Information Desk in the Gary Knutzen Cardinal Center building and in the Security office, Roberts Hall (T building, rooms 34 and 35).
+Lost & Found is located at the Information Desk in the Gary Knutzen Cardinal Center building, the Library front desk and in the Security office, Roberts Hall (T building, rooms 34 and 35).
 On the Whidbey Island Campus, the Lost and Found is located in the Registration Office.
 Campus Security provides assistance with:

 - Locking/unlocking buildings

 - Dead batteries

-- Nighttime escorts to and from parking lots upon request
+- Escorts to and from parking lots at nighttime or upon request

 - Parking assistance at start of quarter

 - Parking regulations and enforcement

 - Enforcing smoking policies

 - Enforcing skateboard and bicycle policies

 - Coordinating emergency contacts as indicated

 - The overall security of the campus

-- On the Whidbey Island Campus, security service can be reached at 360.770.5393.
+On the Whidbey Island Campus, security service can be reached at 360.770.5393.